robbie-cao/trusted-services/docs/services/fwu/fwu-service-description.rst

 a device using partially installed firmware, the FWU-A specification supports transactional updates where as set of separate image install operations are grouped together to form a single update transaction.
-The FWU-A specification defines a behavioral model where images are installed during the STAGING state.
-Entry to the STAGING state is triggered by the client making the fwu_begin_staging ABI call.
+The FWU-A specification defines a behavioral model where images are installed during the *STAGING* state.
+Entry to the *STAGING* state is triggered by the client making the ``fwu_begin_staging`` ABI call.
 This is followed a set of one or more install operations where images are written to the Update Agent.
-After committing the final image in the set, the client marks the end of the transaction by calling fwu_end_staging.
+After committing the final image in the set, the client marks the end of the transaction by calling ``fwu_end_staging``.

 Banked Firmware Store
 '''''''''''''''''''''